medizininformatik-initiative/feasibility-backend/README.md

 ```

-The result of this query will return a location header, which links to the endpoint where the result
+The response to this call will return a location header, which links to the endpoint where the result
-for the query can be collected.
+for the query can be collected with one of the available sub-paths.
+For a full description of the api, please refer to the swagger documentation (either in static/v3/api-docs/swagger.yaml
+or at http://localhost:8090/swagger-ui/index.html when running)

 ## Starting with Docker